This post might have affiliate links, please check out my full disclosure policy.

 - Unsalted butter – You must use room temperature butter.
 It must be softened for it to cream properly with powdered sugar.
 If you forgot to leave your butter out, learn how to soften butter quickly.

-- Orange – For the juice and the zest!
+- Orange – Use fresh the juice and the zest!
 You can use any orange, including navel, valencia, or care cara.
 Tangerines, mandarins, clementines, and blood oranges work as well.

 - Milk – Helps loosen the ingredients to create a creamy and fluffy frosting.
 You can also use heavy cream here.